Florida Employment Law: Everything You Need to Know

 The Florida Constitution in Article X, Section.
 24(c) defines the eligibility criteria, established under the federal Fair Labor Standards Act, in defining which workers legally qualify as tipped employees and which ones don’t.

 Florida does not have state laws and rules regarding overtime definitions and regulations, opting instead to follow the minimum wage, overtime, and minimum age requirements for employees’ regulations set forth in The Fair Labor Standard Act (FLSA).

 Under the FLSA, there are two classifications of employees -- exempt and non-exempt – in regard to overtime regulations.
 Essentially, exempt employees, generally management, professional or “salaried,” are not eligible for overtime wages.

 In 2016, federal regulations, which apply in Florida, were revised with some changes in overtime provisions to salaried workers.
 Those new provisions are explained in UpCounsel’s “ How to Prepare Your Business for the New Federal Overtime Law” guide.

 Meals and Breaks

 As with overtime regulations, Florida does not have its own set of regulations and rules laws requiring an employer provide a meal period or breaks to employees.
 Federal standards set forth in the FSLA apply.

 If an employer does opt to allow adult workers to take meal breaks or other reposes from labor, they do not need to pay the worker if the time period exceeds 30 minutes.
-Federal law does stipulate that if an employer chooses to provide do breaks, any lasting less than 20 minutes must be paid.
+Federal law does stipulate that if an employer chooses to provide breaks, lasting less than 20 minutes, they must be paid.

 Florida has no state-specific laws defining employer obligations in workers with paid and unpaid vacation benefits.